sborms/econometrics-meets-sentiment/docs/glossary.md

 **Supervised learning** Supervised learning is a branch of machine learning that requires an annotated data set (i.e. a set of input data with associated output values) to train a model.

 **Unsupervised learning** Unsupervised learning is a branch of machine learning where the input data decide the output categories or representation by themselves.
-Any unsupervised method is typically hybrid or semisupervised, as there is often need for certain minimal inputs from the modeler.
+Any unsupervised method is typically hybrid or semi-supervised, as there is often need for certain minimal inputs from the modeler.